What is Cancer?

 Gynecologic Cancers

 Sixty-two is the median age for gynecologic cancer diagnosis.
 Some gynecologic cancers have early symptoms, such as abnormal bleeding or pelvic pain.
-Early signs of gynecologic cancers can be subtle, making awareness and medical evaluation crucial.
+Early signs of gynecologic cancers can be easily missed, making awareness and medical evaluation very important.
 Early detection is crucial for better outcomes.

 Pap tests cannot detect all gynecologic cancers.
 Pap tests mainly screen for cervical cancer, not other gynecologic cancers like ovarian or uterine cancer.
 While it can be challenging, awareness and regular screenings can aid in early detection of ovarian cancer.
 Cervical cancer is preventable through vaccination and regular screenings.